lamikr/kicad_lib_db_manager/README.md

 **Pilppa Kicad Lib DB Manager**

-Python tool for integrating the list of pcb components bought from PCB warehouses like Digikey and Mouser to Kicad via DBLib driver that allows viewing them as a schematic symbols and pcb footprints.
+Python tool for integrating the list of pcb components bought from PCB warehouses like Digikey and Mouser to Kicad.

 This tool will work by parsing the CSV file of components that are ordered from warehouses like digikey or mouser.
 From digikey that file can be downloaed directly, while in mouser case you can download the excel file and then export that to CSV file with libraoffice or microsoft excel.